Observational implications of Wald-Gauss-Bonnet topological dark energy: Observational constraints

-The parameter space explored in this work is described by the vector $ {\phi}^\nu = \{ H_0, \Omega_{m0}, r_d, C_n \}$, where $H_0$ is the Hubble constant, $\Omega_{m0}$ is the present value of matter density parameter, $r_d$ is the sound horizon at the drag epoch, and $C_n \equiv \tilde{a} \, C$ is the parameter of the model.
+The parameter space explored in this work is described by the vector $ {\phi}^\nu = \{ H_0, \Omega_{m0}, r_d, C_n \}$, where $H_0$ is the Hubble constant, $\Omega_{m0}$ is the present value of matter density parameter, $r_d$ is the sound horizon at the drag epoch, and $C_n \equiv \tilde{a} \, C$, defined in (\ref{Cdef2}), is the parameter of the model.
 In Tab. \ref{tab:priors} we show the flat priors adopted for the aforementioned parameters.

 We use the Cobaya’s Monte Carlo Markov Chain (MCMC) sampler \cite{Torrado:2020dgo} to obtain the posterior distributions of the cosmological parameters of our model.
 The sampling is performed with 4 parallel chains, each evolving for $\approx 4080$ accepted steps.
-Convergence is verified using the Gelman–Rubin criterion, demanding $R-1 < 0.01$.
+Convergence is verified using the Gelman-Rubin criterion, demanding $R-1 < 0.01$.